Quickstart

 Create project constitution |

-Use these in normal Claude Code sessions when you prefer chat-based iteration over autospec’s automated (-p) mode.
+Use these in normal agent sessions when you prefer chat-based iteration over autospec’s automated mode.

 Step 4: Create Project Constitution (if skipped)